 On the hunt for the best new restaurants in Bali?
-Bookmark this page, because here we bring you the hottest new openings of 2020, every single month.
+Bookmark this page, because each month we bring you the hottest new openings of 2020.

-We don’t often blow our own trumpets, but when it comes to the best restaurants in Bali?
+We don’t often blow our own trumpets, but when it comes to the best new restaurants in Bali?
 We’re all over it.
 We can always tell you the best place for a never-ending brunch buffet, a drool-inducing burger, or even where to eat vegan across the island.
 And as for all the new restaurants you absolutely need to try?
 Well, this is everything you need – our Hot New Tables 2020 roundup.

 From Seminyak and Canggu to Ubud, Uluwatu and beyond, each month we bring you a list of all the best new restaurants, cafes and bars in Bali that have opened this year, keeping you in the loop with all the hottest places to eat across the island.
 And if you’re still hungry for more?
 Check out all of the best meals we ate in Bali in 2019 and 2018 too… Happy feasting, Honeys!